US adjourned Sudan talks on Wednesday because format not succeeding | Law-Order

 US adjourned Sudan talks on Wednesday because format not succeeding

+Phee called on other governments to join the United States in its sanctions, adding that the United Kingdom is considering doing so but that the European Union has been "rather slow" in making a decision to pursue sanctions.
+The United States is also in discussions with its Arab partners, Phee said.
+The United States earlier this month imposed sanctions on companies it accused of fuelling the conflict in Sudan, targeting two companies linked to the army and two companies tied to the rival paramilitary RSF.

-Phee also said U.S. Secretary of State Antony Blinken was considering elevating the role of U.S. Ambassador to Sudan John Godfrey when asked whether the State Department would consider a special envoy role to advance U.S. policy in the country.
+U.S. Secretary of State Antony Blinken is considering elevating the role of U.S. Ambassador to Sudan John Godfrey, Phee said when asked whether the State Department would look at a special envoy role to advance U.S. policy in the country.
 "The entire U.S. government is fully engaged in addressing this crisis given its impact not only for Sudan but for the region," Phee said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)